Amebis/WinStd/README.md

 ```

 ### Functions and Templates

-...to extend standard Win32 API functions for variable-size outputs

 Different Win32 API functions have different ways of returning variable-sized data.
 Getting tired of carefully studying MSDN for each particular Win32 API function how to preallocate the output memory correctly?
 We too...